You Earned a Ticket!

 How much time do students actually spend learning?

-The true instructional value of school year is significantly shorter than it seems because not all school hours are instructional hours.
-A considerable amount of time is consumed by distractions like setting up, moving around, settling in, holding school events, assemblies, testing days, birthday celebrations and the like.
+The true instructional value of a school year is significantly less than it seems because not all school hours are instructional hours.
+A considerable amount of time is consumed by distractions like setting up, moving around, settling in, holding school events, assemblies, testing days, birthday celebrations, and the like.

 Not all school hours are instructional.